-Kawah Ijen can be accessed by either Banyuwagi or Bondowoso.
-If coming from Bali, Banyuwagi might be more convenient while Bondowoso is more convenient for those coming from the west (like Mt.
+Kawah Ijen can be accessed by either Banyuwangi or Bondowoso.
+If coming from Bali, Banyuwangi might be more convenient while Bondowoso is more convenient for those coming from the west (like Mt.
 Bromo or Surabaya).

 From the bus depot in Bondowoso, a morning bus leaves daily bound for Sempol – the closest town to the volcano.
 Hire a bicycle taxi for a dollar or two to take you from your hotel to the bus depot.

 As for exact timing of the bus departure each morning, it’s tough to say.
 I was told 7am, 9am, and 10am.
 Like traveling elsewhere in Indonesia, departure time probably just varies.
 I arrived at 9am and waited for only 20 minutes.
 As soon as I pulled up at the bus station, everyone knew exactly why I was there and pointed me to the correct bus.
 How nice of them.

 The ride up took around 2.5 hours as it made frequent stops for supplies.
 The cost was 35,000 rupiah, which I thought was a rip-off until running into a fellow independent traveler who was charged 50,000 for the same ride the previous day.